oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of Multiple Stars in Model Number
 <use-of-multiple-stars-in-model-number>
-For each model number it MUST be tested that it does not contain multiple unescaped stars.
+For each model number it SHALL be tested that it does not contain multiple unescaped stars.

 #quote(block: true)[